Don't just toss and turn in bed

 - Exercise regularly, preferably in the morning. .

 - If possible, adopt a life style which reduces your total amount of stress.

 - While most of us prefer not to use prescribed sleep medications, millions of people do use them regularly without ill effects.
 Melatonin, the favorite of many, is available without prescription.
 Others prefer nutraceuticals such as St. John's Wort.

 - We frequently do not notice the "aches and pains" in our bodies because we have grown so used to them, but they can still interfere with our sleep.
-Many clients find that taking a couple of aspirin or Tylenol work well, particularly when it is early in the morning and they do not wish to feel groggy from sleep medication the next day.
+Many prople find that taking a couple of aspirin, ibuprophin, or Tylenol work well, before going to bed, particularly when they do not wish to feel groggy from sleep medication the next day.

 - Perhaps most importantly, use the bed only for sleeping and for sex.
 Instead of tossing and turning, get up and do something boring until you get sleepy.
 This helps you to avoid a conditioned association between not sleeping and being in bed.